CrispenGari/dataloom-py/README.md

 | `order`    | List of columns to order the documents by.     | `list[Order]` | `None`  | `No`     |
 | `include`  | List of related models to eagerly load.        | `list[Model]` | `None`  | `No`     |

-> 👉 **Note:** Note that the `include` argument is not working at the moment.
-This argument allows us to eagerly load child relationships from the parent model.

 ##### 2. `find_many()`

 Here is an example demonstrating the usage of the `find_many()` function with specific filters.